bsc101/roon-extension-itroxs/README.md

     ```bash
     node .
     ```
     The extension should appear in Roon now.
 Go to Settings->Extensions and you should see it in the list.
 Enable the extension.

 7. Extension settings:

     This extension makes a server available to the app, the default listening port is 8090.
 You can change the port in the extension settings.
-    You will have to enter the IP address and port of the server provided by this extension in the settings of the app.
+    You will have to enter the IP address and port of the server provided by this extension in the settings page of the **it'roXs** app.

 ## Firewall